adallan/Subscription-Analysis/README.md

 3) Encourage the sales team to push annual sales and possibly promote the option of allowing monthly subscriptions to convert to annual or discounted prices.

 Thank you for reading!
-Please see Subscription.sql for SQL code and queries.
+Please see here for [SQL code and queries](https://github.com/adallan/Subscription-Analysis/blob/main/Subscription.sql)
 Please see link for [projects dashboard](https://public.tableau.com/app/profile/alexander.allan/viz/HelloFreshSubscriptionsandCustomerSupport/Subscriptiondashbaord)